chaitalisathe/FREEDOM/template_project/README.md

-Points to remember:
+General guidelines to use general_redactor.py script:

-- To use our hardware redaction (general_redactor.py) script.
-Please use typical Benchmark module port declaration as follows:
+- Only define name of ports in module's initial declaration as Verilog 1995 standard.
+Please use following syntax for module port declaration-
   ```
   module myadder( A, B, CI, CO, SUM );